flowenol/apple1cartridge/README.md

 ~30KB of on-board ROM, which can be banked in and out via software.
 The on-board ROM also contains a loader program which is capable of loading programs which span across non-continuous memory locations.

-The A1C expansion card allows via the physical switch to completely disable the loader program functionality which takes up to the 2 KB of memory and to provide continuous 44KB wide RAM address space,
+The A1C expansion card allows via the physical switch to completely disable the loader program functionality which takes up to the 2 KB of memory and to provide continuous 44KB wide RAM address space.

 ## Memory map